10 Things I Do To Sleep Better

 • I try to eat a big lunch and a lighter dinner.

-• I don’t eat sweet or spicy food late at night.
+• I don’t eat spicy food late at night.

 • I keep hydrated and drink plenty of water during the day.

-• I eat a healthy diet, with lots of vegetables and fruit.
+• I eat a healthy diet, with lots of vegetables and fruit, and minimal ultra-processed food.

 I’m not saying you should also give up caffeine and alcohol, but if you’ve been thinking about it, you might find those articles above interesting.
 Otherwise, my advice would be to drink less of it in the evening/night and try not to drink caffeine after lunchtime if possible.